 It’s really no secret that the Thomas-Ewing household loves asparagus.
 That’s why we get our fix this time of year – every year!
 Asparagus is always plentiful and inexpensive in June, so we like to get our asparagus cravings all out of the way and fill our bellies with our favourite veggie.

 Just yesterday, when I made this recipe, there were three bunches of asparagus in our refrigerator.
 I might have mentioned in a previous post that Costco now has a delivery service, which is so great!
-You don’t need a membership, which is a plus, but more importantly, I can order online and have the items delivered right to our door without having to deal with crowds or the dreaded task of finding a parking spot.
+You don’t need a membership.
+I order online and have the items delivered right to our door without having to deal with crowds or the dreaded task of finding a parking spot.

-I had ordered a bunch of asparagus from Costco a few weeks ago as a test.
+I ordered a bunch of asparagus from Costco a few weeks ago as a test.
 I’m usually very worrisome about ordering produce online, because you never know what you’re going to get.
-But, the delivery service hand selected the best asparagus, so I ordered again a week or so later.
-These Wrapped Asparagus Spears with Garlic Butter and Parmesan used the asparagus that we got from the Costco delivery for two reasons.
-First, they were the first bunch purchased of the three bunches that were in our fridge, and secondly, because the spears were bigger in diameter.
+But, the delivery service hand-selected the best asparagus, so I ordered again a week or so later.

 Before we move any further, it’s important to note that I used a homemade dough for this recipe.
 I have not tried this recipe with a store-bought dough or any Pillsbury products, so I cannot comment on whether or not they will work.
 In all honesty though, the dough recipe I’m using is so easy and quick, there’s really no reason to buy store bought dough anyway!